Basilides: Jesus

 Basilides and his followers largely accepted the biography of Jesus found in the canonical Gospels.
 One possible deviation, however, is claimed by Irenaeus: that Jesus was substituted on the cross with Simon of Cyrene during the walk to Golgotha.
 Simon was commissioned to carry the cross of Jesus during this walk, but at some point, their physical features were swapped.
 Simon was then crucified, while Jesus stood by, laughing and ridiculing them.
 However, M. David Litwa has argued that Irenaeus has confused the views of Basilides with those of others, such as the views found in the Second Treatise of the Great Seth.
-Irenaeus elsewhere reports that the Basilidean view was that the body of Jesus suffered on the cross, which is also confirmed by Clement of Alexandria's Stromata (4.12.83.1).
+Irenaeus elsewhere reports that the Basilidian view was that the body of Jesus suffered on the cross, which is also confirmed by Clement of Alexandria's Stromata (4.12.83.1).
 The image of Jesus in the initial report of Irenaeus also does not fit well with the character of Jesus in Basilides' canonical sources (including him laughing while an innocent man is crucified in his place) and matches more with the attempts of other heresiologists, like Tertullian, to paint their opponents as rejecting the salvific death of Jesus.